xarot/RaspberryPi5-Windowsgameslist/README.md

 # Introduction

-What if you had only Raspberry Pi5 as desktop computer with you on a lone island?
+What if you had only Raspberry Pi5 as gaming desktop computer with you on a lone island?
 This is a list of games working on the Raspberry PI 5 (Steam, GOG, Wine etc.).
 After testing some games for days or trying to make them work, I can safely say RPI5 is not meant for any kind of serious gaming.
 However, it can run a few games at acceptable speed.

 ## Notes